 Your Safety is Our Priority

-If you or a loved one is facing surgery, you probably questions.
+If you or a loved one is facing surgery, you probably have questions.
 And that’s OK.
 Surgery—no matter what type—should always be taken seriously.
 Here at Adena, your safety is our top priority.

 Protecting Your Safety